atomone-hub/atomone/x/gov/README.md

 Each dynamic quorum has its own sets of parameters (see [Parameters](#parameters)).

-Quorums updates are triggered when proposals are exit the voting periods.
+Quorums updates are triggered when proposals exit the voting periods.
 More details on the mechanism are available in [ADR-005](../../docs/architecture/adr-005-dynamic-quorum.md).